A Neural Tangent Kernel Perspective of GANs: NTK Analysis of GANs

-In the GAN setting, this space is generated from the NTK $k$, which only depends on the discriminator architecture, and not on the considered loss function.
+In our setting, this space is generated from the NTK $k$, which only depends on the discriminator architecture, and not on the loss function.
 This highlights the crucial role of the discriminator's implicit biases, and enables us to characterize its regularity for a given architecture.